mikegrif/CleaningData/CodeBook.md

 - tBodyGyroMag-mean()
 - tBodyGyroJerkMag-mean()
 - fBodyAcc-mean()-X
- + x component of body acceleration measurement
+ + x component of the average body acceleration measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyAcc-mean()-Y
- + y component of body acceleration measurement
+ + y component of the average body acceleration measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyAcc-mean()-Z
- + z component of body acceleration measurement
+ + z component of the average body acceleration measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyAcc-meanFreq()-X
- + x component of body acceleration measurement
+ + x component of the average frequency for the body acceleration measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyAcc-meanFreq()-Y
- + y component of body acceleration measurement
+ + y component of the average frequency for the body acceleration measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyAcc-meanFreq()-Z
- + z component of body acceleration measurement
+ + z component of the average frequency for the body acceleration measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyAccJerk-mean()-X
- + x component of body acceleration measurement
+ + x component of the average body acceleration jerk measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyAccJerk-mean()-Y
- + y component of body acceleration measurement
+ + y component of the average body acceleration jerk measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyAccJerk-mean()-Z
- + z component of body acceleration measurement
+ + z component of the average body acceleration jerk measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyAccJerk-meanFreq()-X
- + x component of body acceleration measurement
+ + x component of the average frequency of body acceleration jerk measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyAccJerk-meanFreq()-Y
- + y component of body acceleration measurement
+ + y component of the average frequency of body acceleration jerk measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyAccJerk-meanFreq()-Z
- + z component of body acceleration measurement
+ + z component of the average frequency of body acceleration jerk measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyGyro-mean()-X
- + x component of body acceleration measurement
+ + x component of the average body gyroscope measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyGyro-mean()-Y
- + y component of body acceleration measurement
+ + y component of the average body gyroscope measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyGyro-mean()-Z
- + z component of body acceleration measurement
+ + z component of the average body gyroscope measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyGyro-meanFreq()-X
- + x component of body acceleration measurement
+ + x component of the average frequency of body gyroscope measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyGyro-meanFreq()-Y
- + y component of body acceleration measurement
+ + y component of the average frequency of body gyroscope measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyGyro-meanFreq()-Z
- + z component of body acceleration measurement
+ + z component of the average frequency of body gyroscope measurement after applying fast fourier transform
  + numeric values in the range -1.0 ...
 1.0

 - fBodyAccMag-mean()